 We weren’t the only ones thinking along these lines.
 Later that year, the Twitter account @fembatsignal – a feminist version of the distress signal first conjured up in the Batman comics – emerged as a way for women to alert feminists and allies to abuse.

 The problem is that while such community-led initiatives to alert allies to abuse keep sprouting up across the interwebs, they never seem to last for very long.
-The reasons for this might range from financial strain (funding long-term and full-time operations in particular is never easy) to the fact that, with so many ‘helpful’ hashtags and accounts to choose from, it can be confusing for women to figure out where to go.
+The reasons for this might range from financial strain (funding such long-term and full-time operations is never easy) to the fact that, with so many ‘helpful’ hashtags and accounts to choose from, it can be confusing for women to figure out where to go.